anewgard41/TrailBuddy/README.md

 ## User Story

-As avid hikers and nature enthusiasts, we want to use this TrailBuddy application to explore new hiking trails, shared trail experiences, and connect with a community of like-minded individuals.
+As avid hikers and nature enthusiasts, we want to use this TrailBuddy application to explore new hiking trails, share trail experiences, and connect with a community of like-minded individuals.

 ## Acceptance Criteria